-The developer options may have been designed for the pros but that doesn't mean the average user can't take advantage of them.
-This article contains device tips usually hidden in that section, which can help improve both the look and feel of your smartphone.
+If you are not tech-savvy, using the developer options on your Android device might seem intimidating.
+However, there are many options that the average user can take advantage of easily.
+This is why this article contains tips on how to get the most out of this hidden section - to help you improve both the look and feel of your smartphone.
 These are our favorite developer options tips and tricks.

 - How to enable the developer options

 - Speed up the phone by limiting animations

 - Faster internet and network switching

 - Mock location

 The first step toward developer options heaven is to actually enable them.
 To do this, go to Settings > About phone or Settings > About > Software information > More.
 Scroll to Build number and tap it seven times in a row.

 By doing so, you will be notified that you have become a developer.
 You can then return to the settings menu and scroll to the bottom.
 You should be able to find the Developer options somewhere above About or About phone in the system settings.

 If you change your mind and want to disable the developer options, just open them in the settings and you'll see a simple on/off toggle in the upper right corner.

 By enabling this option, your display will remain active whenever your device is charging.
 This, naturally, means your battery life is not threatened and if the display requires your frequent attention, it can be very useful.